what is klife

 meet the staff

 Allie was born and raised in Edmond, Oklahoma.
 She played college soccer and graduated from Oklahoma City University.
 After graduation, Allie spent an additional year at OCU where she received her Master's in Criminal Justice.
-While in school, Allie was a volunteer small group leader for Oklahoma City KLIFE and is excited to be serving in her second year as one of the Women's Directors!
+This summer Allie married her best friend Craig.
+She is excited to serve in her third year as one of the Women's Directors!

-The heart of our ministry is small groups.
-Our small groups are made up of boys or girls in the same grade.
+In addition to our weekly klubs we have small groups that are made up of boys or girls in the same grade.
+Our small groups are the heart of our ministry.
 They are led by young professionals and college students who have a heart for ministry and working with kids.
 Last year our leaders spent over 14,000 hours with their small group kids.

 Each small group has one or two KLIFE volunteers (college age or older) or a KLIFE staff member leading it.
 The volunteer has been through an interview process with a staff member, has been background checked, and has signed a commitment to follow Christ in their own life.
 The groups are assembled according first to gender, then by groups of friends possibly covering a couple of grades, but are purposeful in bringing groups of kids together to build accountability relationships.